The Quarterly Review: A Prop Firm’s Eight-Figure Kick-Off.

 III.
 Your Adjacent Possible (per The Student)

-Where were you limited in Q1?
+Were you limited in Q1?
 Was it in adapting dynamically?
 That’s the edge of your current world.

 Were you slow or unsure in January’s fast market?
 That’s your next terrain.

-• Did your knowledge base plateau—or did you break into new domains?
+Did your knowledge base plateau, or did you break into new domains?

 V. Tools and Setup Matching Market State

-• Were you seeing what you needed—or did you sacrifice vision for speed?
+Were you seeing what you needed, or did you sacrifice vision for speed?

-• What did your hardware or screen layout amplify?
+What did your hardware or screen layout amplify?
 What did it obscure?

 VI.
 Cyclicality and Maturation (per The Godfather, The Engineer)

-• If this was your second volatile quarter, what foundational skills were missing the first time around?
+If this was your second volatile quarter, what foundational skills were missing the first time around?
 (You wouldn’t have known what they were back then.)

 VII.
 Principles over Scenarios (per The Hero)

-• Do you have something close to six personal trading principles?
+Do you have something close to six personal trading principles?
 If they’re implicit, can you make them explicit?
 Would that let you operate with more freedom?

 VIII.
 End-of-Quarter Review Habits

-• What story does your Q1 tell—and how does it inform your Q2 posture?
+What story does your Q1 tell?
+And how does it inform your Q2 posture?

 Acknowledgements, Permissions & Disclaimer